igraph/python-igraph/doc/source/install.rst

 note that support for Python 2.7 will be discontinued with the version 0.9.0 release of
 |igraph|'s Python interface.

-To install |python-igraph| globally, use the followig command (you probably need administrator/root priviledges):
+To install |python-igraph| globally, use the following command (you probably need administrator/root priviledges):

   $ pip install python-igraph